 - Variable interval schedule (VI)

 - Variable ratio schedule (VR)

-Students whose grades depend entirely on the final exam performance don’t study much at the beginning of the semester, but they cram when it’s almost exam time.
+Many students whose grades depend entirely on the exam performance don’t study much at the beginning of the semester, but they cram when it’s almost exam time.

 Here, studying is the targeted behavior and the grades are reinforcement given after the final exam at the end of the semester.

 Because an exam only occurs at fixed intervals, usually at the end of a semester, many students do not pay attention to studying until the exam time comes.

 A Variable-Interval schedule delivers the reinforcer after a variable amount of time has passed since the previous reinforcement.

 This schedule usually generates a steady rate of performance due to the uncertainty about the time of the next reward and is thought to be habit-forming2.